 Whether your architecture has few components or many, New Relic Alerts provides configurable alerting solutions.
 This easily allows you to adjust alerting to selected entities within your environment and scale with the growth of your organization.

 - Mobile push notifications to the New Relic iOS app version 3.20 or higher and the New Relic Android app version 1.9.1 or higher

 Personnel involved in resolving the problem can have direct access to your runbook procedures for this type of incident.
-Also, if they are in different geographic locations, they can easily communicate by referring to an incident's UTC time, or switch the own time zone.
+Also, if they are in different geographic locations, they can easily communicate by referring to an incident's UTC time, or by switching to their own time zone.

 - You decide when

 By setting your policies' incident preference, you can control how many notifications you will receive by choosing how the violations group together.
 You can also decide whether to set a Critical level for alert notifications, or set both Warning and Critical thresholds.

 New Relic Alerts provides detailed views of incidents while they are in progress.
 You can review the event log while an incident is open and after it closes.

 Using New Relic Alerts' intuitive user interface at alerts.newrelic.com, you can associate resources in many New Relic products with alert policies and conditions.
 And, by reviewing events across products, you can easily identify potential problem patterns, and evaluate how to adjust your alerting policies as needed.
 This powerful flexibility makes it even easier to organize your alerting configuration and reduce redundancy.